-Lake Street Council Supporting, Advancing Vitality of the Corridor with $50,000 Opus Foundation® Grant
+Lake Street Council Supporting, Advancing Vitality with Opus Foundation® Grant

 While still reeling from the pandemic shutdown, Lake Street small businesses in Minneapolis were at the heart of the civil unrest and destruction following the death of George Floyd in 2020.
 Some of these mostly immigrant- and BIPOC-owned businesses have yet to rebuild or have been displaced, while others are struggling with increased labor costs, rent hikes and the rise in online shopping.